What is ALTCS?

 What happens if my parents give away or transfer excess assets to qualify for ALTCS?

-A person who gives or transfers an asset for less than fair market value 5 years prior to applying for AZ ALTCS must disclose the gift/transfer at time of application; this is known as the “look back period”.
-The actual penalty, or number of months the applicant will be ineligible for services depends on the value of the gift/transfer.
-AHCCCS then calculates a period of ineligibility by dividing the total amount transferred by the average monthly cost of care in the county as determined by ALTCS, which is currently $6,481.94 in Maricopa, Pima, or Pinal Counties, and $5,688.34 in all other Arizona counties.
+All gifts/transfers of the applicant or their spouse’s asset for less than fair market value within 5 years prior to applying for ALTCS must be disclosed at time of application; this is known as the “look back period”.
+The actual penalty, or number of months the applicant will be ineligible for benefits depends on the value of the gift/transfer.
+AHCCCS then calculates a period of ineligibility by dividing the total amount transferred by the average monthly cost of care in the county as determined by ALTCS, which is currently $7,826.46 in Maricopa, Pima, or Pinal Counties, and $7,281.17 in all other Arizona counties.
 The resulting figure is the number of months of ineligibility, beginning the month of application.

 Will ALTCS take my house?